NVIDIA/aistore/docs/overview.md

 Note that `http_proxy` is supported by most UNIX systems and is recognized by most (but not all) HTTP clients:

+WARNING: Currently HTTP(S) based datasets can only be used with clients which support an option of overriding the proxy for certain hosts (for e.g. `curl ... --noproxy=$(curl -s G/v1/cluster?what=target_ips)`).
+If used otherwise, we get stuck in a redirect loop, as the request to target gets redirected via proxy.

 ```console
 $ export http_proxy=<AIS proxy IPv4 or hostname>
 ```

 In combination, these two settings have an effect of redirecting all **unmodified** client-issued HTTP(S) requests to the AIS proxy/gateway with subsequent execution transparently from the client perspective.
+AIStore will on the fly create a bucket to store and cache HTTP(S) reachable files all the while supporting the entire gamut of functionality including ETL.
+Examples for HTTP(S) datasets can be found in [this readme](bucket.md#public-https-dataset)

 ### Existing Datasets: Promote (API and CLI)